Cheryl McAfee, FAIA

 CEO & principal

 Cheryl McAfee has spent her career breaking down racial barriers and championing diversity in architecture.
-She’s bringing the passion, energy, and experience behind more than 30 years of pioneering firsts to Day 3 as part of a unique keynote panel, Anticipate Change: What’s Next in Architecture.
+With nearly 40 years of trailblazing in the design industry, she’s bringing passion, energy, and experience to Day 3 as part of a unique keynote panel, Anticipate Change: What’s Next in Architecture.

+Cheryl is currently principal architect for several major projects including the new 25,000 sq. ft. library for South Fulton, Georgia.
+From 2000–2013, she served as principal architect on a master planning and design joint venture for the $7 billion expansion of the Hartsfield–Jackson Atlanta International Airport, the world’s most traveled airport.
 She was the senior program manager of design and construction for all 33 sports venues of the 1996 Olympic Games in Atlanta.
-Her project experience includes major planning and urban design studies, feasibility studies, and real estate investment programs.
+In 2013, Cheryl was selected “Woman of the Year” by the Atlanta Business League.
+Her project experience includes major planning, programming and urban design studies, feasibility studies, and real estate investment programs.

 A career of firsts